sadiapeerzada/AMU-studysphere/README.md

 **Sadia Peerzada**
 AI • Web Development • Productivity Systems

-Her vision for AMU StudySphere is rooted in the belief that technology should **honor tradition while enabling progress**.
+My vision for AMU StudySphere is rooted in the belief that technology should **honor tradition while enabling progress**.
 By blending AMU’s rich cultural heritage with cutting-edge AI systems, Sadia aims to create tools that are intellectually rigorous, culturally respectful, and globally competitive.

----